vodkhard/weather-napbots/README.md

-# :sunny: :cloud: Napbot Weather Bot :cloud: :sunny:
+# :sunny::cloud: Napbot Weather Bot :cloud::sunny:

 > a bot who track the Napbot weather and change allocation in consequence